 (call or email to get on the list)

 A Gift Certificate can be purchased for instant delivery via email.

 Please note that we recommend a gift certificate amount of at least $100 or $125 for new leather Bible covers.

 How much will it cost to have my Bible rebound in leather?

 Most Bibles average between $100-$175.
 The cost depends on the type of leather you choose and the amount of repair that needs to be done to the text.
 If you want to repair an existing cover, the cost is generally between $50-$100.

 How long does it take?

 How do I get it to you?We take in personal Bibles many ways.
 If you are local, you can call or email us to get on the wait list for the next Bible intake day.
 We will contact you to bring your Bible in a few days before we start.
 When you bring it in, you will make decisions on colors of leather, endsheets, ribbons, extra note pages, and printing.
 We require a 50% deposit at this time.
 Appointments are a great way to get your Bible customized, but if you cannot make it during an intake day, we can arrange a drop off--after you drop it off, we will call you to discuss your Bible.

-I have my great-grandmothers personal Bible and I’d like to restore it so that it still retains the character of the old Bible but with all of the structural integrity of a new cover.
+I have my grandmothers Bible and I’d like to restore it so that it retains the character of the original but with all of the structural integrity of a new cover.
 Is this possible?Absolutely.
 We love to retain the character when possible of beloved family heirlooms.
 In this case, we generally try to salvage the old cover and mount it onto the new cover.
 With a little wax and dye this can be a very pleasing restoration.
 There are other possible treatments that we explore on a case by case basis.